FoxSamu/json/README.md

 I am working on hosting the compiled JavaDoc online.

 ## Changelog

+### 0.2.1
+- Add methods to create array nodes from arrays of primitives

 ### 0.2
 - It's now possible to parse JSON that is not an object or array at root (can enabled in `ParsingConfig`)